kizniche/Mycodo/mycodo-manual.rst

 ``Setup -> Data``

-Data includes controllers that produce and store data in the measurement database.
-Input controllers generally acquire measurements from sensors, but they may also come from executed commands.
-Math controllers, on the other hand, perform math on already-stored values to create new values that are stored.
+Data are individual pieces of information stored for later use.
+They may be values acquired from sensors, signals from analog-to-digital controllers, a response from a command, or even math performed on other data to produce an average, to name a few.
+Add, configure, and activate Inputs to begin recording measurements to the database and allow them to be used throughout Mycodo.

 Input
 `````

-Inputs (such as sensors or analog signals) measure environmental
+Inputs, such as sensors, ADC signals, or even a response from a command,
+enable measuring conditions in the environment or elsewhere, which will
-conditions, which will be stored in a time-series database (InfluxDB).
+be stored in a time-series database (InfluxDB).
+This database will provide
-This database will provide measurements for `Graphs <#graphs>`__,
+measurements for `Graphs <#graphs>`__, `LCDs <#lcds>`__,
-`LCDs <#lcds>`__, `PID Controllers <#pid-controllers>`__,
+`PID Controllers <#pid-controllers>`__,
-`Conditional Statements <#conditional-statements>`__, and other parts of Mycodo to
+`Conditional Statements <#conditional-statements>`__, and other parts of
-operate from.
+Mycodo to operate from.
+Add, configure, and activate inputs to begin
+recording measurements to the database and allow them to be used throughout
+Mycodo.

 In addition to several supported sensors and devices, a Linux command
 may be specified that will be executed and the return value stored in